docker/docs/datacenter/ucp/3.0/guides/authorization/ee-advanced.md

 OrcaBank has decided to replace their custom `Ops` role with the built-in `Full Control` role.

-- `View Only` (default role) allows users to see but not edit all Swarm resources.
+- `View Only` (default role) allows users to see but not edit all cluster resources.
 - `Full Control` (default role) allows users complete control of all collections granted to them.
 They can also create containers without restriction but